sta/websocket-sharp/README.md

 ws.Compression = CompressionMethod.DEFLATE;
 ```

-And then your WebSocket client sends the following header with the connection request to the server.
+And then your client sends the following header with the connection request to the server.

     Sec-WebSocket-Extensions: permessage-deflate